 “Whether you already know what you want your future career to be, or if you are struggling with knowing what you want to do, Future Leaders can help you put a plan in place to achieve success and reach your goals.
 It would have been so easy to fall back into old habits being away from reality for six weeks on the LSV course, but my mentor really encouraged me and helped me to get into the NZDF which I’m so excited about!”
 Natasha

-Shaun joined our Future Leaders Youth Focus Program in October 2019 after graduating from the LSV program.
-Since attending our program and working with mentor JP, Shaun has gone on to start a successful career in security.
+Shaun joined our Future Leaders Youth Focus Programme in October 2019 after graduating from the LSV program.
+Since attending our programme and working with mentor JP, Shaun has gone on to start a successful career in security.

 Shaun said that the best thing about Future Leaders was that the mentors really helped guide him into the right direction for educational courses and employment.
 He further stated that he set goals and gradually took the right steps to get the right job.